 This database provides a catalog of unique, non-overlapping, orthologous exon regions in the genomes of human, chimpanzee, and rhesus macaque.
 The database can be used in analysis of multi-species RNAseq expression data, allowing for comparisons of exon-level expression across primates, as well as comparative examination of alternative splicing and transcript isoforms.

-To identify orthologous exons in human, chimpanzee, and rhesus macaque, I used a three-step strategy (see Figure below):
+In order to identify a orthologous exons in human, chimpanzee, and rhesus macaque, we used a three step strategy (see Figure below):

-and previousely at the Department of Human Genetics, The University of Chicago.
+at the Department of Human Genetics, The University of Chicago, and is described

-A database of orthologous exons in primates for comparative analysis of RNA-seq data, R. Blekhman, In review.
+A database of orthologous exons in primates for comparative analysis of RNAseq data, R. Blekhman and J. C. Marioni, In review.

-Download the full dataset as a tab-delimited flat file:
+Download the full dataset as a tab-delimited flat file here.

-For any questions or comments, please email Ran Blekhman at rb565~%~cornell.edu
+For any questions or comments, please email Ran Blekhman at blekhman~%~uchicago.edu